Flagsmith/flagsmith-homepage/static/pages-blog-markdown/self-host-all-the-things.md

 ## Bitwarden Setup

 OK so now we're good to get an application set up.
 One tool we rely on a lot here whilst [serving millions of feature flags a day](https://bullet-train.io/) is Bitwarden; a password manager that allows us to store and share private information securely.
-Like [Bullet Train](https://bullet-train.io/), Bitwarden is open source.
+Like [Flagsmith](https://bullet-train.io/), Bitwarden is open source.
 So what we're going to do is install a Bitwarden compatible server that is written in Rust: [Bitwarden_rs](https://github.com/dani-garcia/bitwarden_rs).

 We're going to download the bitwarden_rs docker image, deploy it to Dokku, set up the subdomain virtualhost, generate a free Letsencrypt SSL certificate and then connect to the application.